inherit

 Using inherit

-The inherit keyword resets any CSS property to the computed value of that property from the parent element.
+The inherit CSS keyword causes the element to take the computed value of the property from its parent element.

 Cautions